Deep Learning Human Mind for Automated Visual Classification: Performance Analysis

 \section{Performance Analysis}

-Performance analysis is split into three parts since our method consists of: 1) learning visual stimuli--evoked EEG data using RNN (implemented in Torch); 2) CNN-based regression to map images to RNN-learned EEG-based features (implemented in Caffe); 3) the combination of the above two steps to implement automated visual classifiers.
+Performance analysis is split into three parts since our method consists of: 1) learning visual stimuli--evoked EEG data using RNN (implemented in Torch\footnote{http://torch.ch/}); 2) CNN-based regression to map images to RNN-learned EEG-based features (implemented in Caffe\footnote{http://caffe.berkeleyvision.org/}); 3) the combination of the above two steps to implement automated visual classifiers.